shawna-p/mysterious-messenger/docs/_build/html/_sources/Beginners-Guide.rst.txt

 `participants`
     By default, this is ``None``, which means that no one starts in the introductory chatroom.
 If you would like to have characters start in the chatroom, then you can add them here as a list e.g. ``participants=[ja, ju, s, y, z]`` adds the characters ja, ju, s, y, and z to the chatroom initially before the player arrives.

 Next is the line ``$ paraphrase_choices = False``.
 This tells the program that the main character should say the exact dialogue found on the choice buttons after the player has selected that choice.
 If you want to type out most choice dialogue yourself, then this should be ``$ paraphrase_choices = True`` instead.
-Note that you can toggle choice paraphrasing on and off on a per-menu or per-choice basis; see [[INSERT LINK HERE]] for more information.
+Note that you can toggle choice paraphrasing on and off on a per-menu or per-choice basis; see :ref:`Paraphrased Choices` for more information.
 The rest of this tutorial will assume you have ``$ paraphrase_choices = False``.

 ``scene night`` tells the program to set up the ``night`` background for the chatroom.
-For more information on backgrounds, see [[INSERT LINK HERE]].
+For more information on backgrounds, see :ref:`Adding Chatroom Backgrounds`.

 ``play music mystic_chat`` tells the program to play the "mystic_chat" music in the background.
 This loops automatically.
 The usual Ren'Py method of playing music has been overwritten to support audio captions, though it supports all the usual features such as fadeout and looping as found in the Ren'Py documentation on audio.
-For more information, see [[INSERT LINK HERE]].
+For more information, see :ref:`Adding New Audio`.

 ``enter chatroom u`` and ``exit chatroom u`` display messages like "Unknown has entered the chatroom." and "Unknown has left the chatroom." respectively.
-For more information on these sorts of functions, see [[INSERT LINK HERE]].
+For more information on these sorts of functions, see :ref:`Advanced Chatroom Features`.

 Finally, all labels including this introductory chatroom should end with ``return``.
 In this case, it will show the Save & Exit button to the player and return them to the game's home screen.

-All of these features and more are covered in [[INSERT LINK HERE]], including how to write dialogue.
+All of these features and more are covered in :ref:`Chatrooms`, including how to write dialogue.
 You're welcome to expand on this chatroom later with more dialogue.

 Defining Timeline Items for your Route